The Ultimate Guide to preventing slip and falls

 Not all falls will cause an injury, but when it does, the injuries are usually severe.
 They make it difficult to get around, perform activities of daily living, and live independently.
 Falls commonly break bones in the wrists, arms, ankles, and hips.
 Given the disproportionate impact on the elderly, it is no surprise that hip fractures and the consequences of hip fractures cause the most significant personal impact.
 Half of all people over 65 who are hospitalized for hip fractures cannot return home or live independently afterward.
 The sad part is that falls represent 40% of all nursing home admissions, and over 60% of nursing home residents will fall each year.
 It creates a never-ending cycle.

-Head injuries are also a major problem—falls are among the most common cause of traumatic brain injuries.
+Head injuries are also a major problem—falls are among the most common causes of traumatic brain injuries.
 These are especially dangerous because many older people are taking blood thinners and other medications that can exacerbate the impact of the fall.
 Hitting your head while on blood thinners can cause a brain bleed.
 This could lead to permanent impairment or death.

 All people who fall are at risk of fall-related injuries, but certain factors increase the type and severity of injury.